 The 10 Best Speakerphones

-This wiki has been updated 31 times since it was first published in March of 2015.
+This wiki has been updated 35 times since it was first published in March of 2015.
 Keep your hands free when driving, cooking, or using your phone or computer with one of these useful Bluetooth speakerphones.
 We've selected a wide range of models at a variety of prices, including options suitable for small and large office conference rooms, and a few that are designed to be music speakers as much as they are to help you take calls when you're on the go.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes